CiscoDevNet/devnet-writing-guidelines/README.md

 # Code Conventions

-See the [wiki](https://github.com/CiscoDevNet/devnet-writing-guidelines/wiki)for the style guide on DevNet coding conventions.
+See the [wiki](https://github.com/CiscoDevNet/devnet-writing-guidelines/wiki) for the style guide on DevNet coding conventions.

 # Python Scripts